amirTwenty8/guestbuddy_api_functions/TESTING.md

 6. **saveGuestDraft** - Save a draft for multiple guests
 7. **clearGuestDraft** - Clear a saved draft for multiple guests
 8. **updateGuest** - Update an existing guest's details with summary recalculation
+9. **checkInGuest** - Check in guests or edit check-in counts with rapid tapping support
-9. **createAccount** - Create a new user account with Firebase Auth and Firestore data
+10. **createAccount** - Create a new user account with Firebase Auth and Firestore data

 ## Prerequisites